Mueller team disputes BuzzFeed report claiming Trump told Cohen to lie

 The report, which was not been confirmed by Fox News, was immediately dismissed by President Trump’s legal team.

-"Any suggestion – from any source – that the President counseled Michael Cohen to lie is categorically false.
-Michael Cohen is a convicted criminal and a liar," Giuliani said. "...
+"Any suggestion – from any source – that the president counseled Michael Cohen to lie is categorically false.
+Michael Cohen is a convicted criminal and a liar," Trump lawyer Rudy Giuliani said. "...
 Today’s claims are just more made-up lies born of Michael Cohen’s malice and desperation, in an effort to reduce his sentence."

 Earlier Friday, House Intelligence Committee Chairman Adam Schiff, D-Calif., whose committee is already investigating the president and his ties to Russia, called the allegations in the report “the most serious to date.”

-“The allegation that the President of the United States may have suborned perjury before our committee in an effort to curtail the investigation and cover up his business dealings with Russia is among the most serious to date,” Schiff said in a statement.
+“The allegation that the president of the United States may have suborned perjury before our committee in an effort to curtail the investigation and cover up his business dealings with Russia is among the most serious to date,” Schiff said in a statement.
 “We will do what’s necessary to find out if it’s true.”

-Rep. Ted Lieu, D-Calif., said the House should begin to “establish a record” of whether Trump “committed high crimes,” repeatedly hinting on Twitter at impeachment proceedings.
+Rep. Ted Lieu, D-Calif., said the House should begin to “establish a record” of whether Trump “committed high crimes,” repeatedly hinting on Twitter at the potential for impeachment proceedings.

 “Based on the Buzzfeed report and numerous other articles showing @realDonaldTrump committed Obstruction of Justice and other possible felonies, it is time for the House Judiciary Committee to start holding hearings to establish a record of whether @POTUS committed high crimes,” Lieu tweeted.